jpsaha/typst-site/README.md

 4. **The same metadata drives multiple outputs.**

-   Metadata is used to generate HTML, PDFs, navigation, homepage information, and category collections.
+   Metadata is used to generate HTML, PDFs, navigation, homepage information, category collections, SEO metadata, and Open Graph assets.

 5. **Generated artifacts should be reproducible.**

-   A clean build should be able to regenerate the generated metadata and `dist/` output from the repository source.
+   A clean build should be able to regenerate the generated metadata and `dist/` output from repository source.

 6. **Stale output should not silently survive.**